 Repository of QoS policy parameters

 Another aspect for consideration is the repository of the QoS policy parameters.
 As provisioning of QoS is tightly coupled with the subscription, the obvious location for the repository is the subscription service.
 Providing subscribers individually assigned QoS profiles in the native task of the authorization signaling during session establishment.
 However, the subscription service provides authorization not only at the beginning of a session, it has the possibility to change authorization parameters also during a session by invoking a change of authorization.

+Aside of provisioning of QoS configurations out of the authorization information delivered by the SS at the successful end of the authentication procedure, QoS settings can also be requested through R8 from the TE, and R9 from the AR.
+QoS requests from the endstations are subject of QoS policy control according to the rules delivered by SS to guarantee that configured QoS behavior is within the capabilities and limitations specified in the subscription.

+Configuration of TSN streams and forwarding as defined within IEEE 802.1Qcc can be performed either from the end-stations or centrally through a database.
+Both models are supported by this specification

 QoS policy control architecture